Seven Seeds and Yoga Nidra

 The first step of Yoga Nidra is to assert an intention to give your practice your whole hearted attention.
 This intention sets the stage for your mind to remain focused and undistracted.

+However!
 Most of us live a very busy, overbooked, multi-tasking lifestyle.
 In short, we are very depleted.
 Scientific evidence has shown that we are losing our cognitive skills(reasoning, focus,processing speed, short and long term memory) due to the overstimulation of the digital age and urban lifestyles.
 It is not unusual to fall asleep when you first come to the practice of Yoga Nidra.
 There does come a point, with regular practice that you begin to discern when you are fading into sleep.
 At this point you consciously choose to stay awake and present or if you are really depleted- to fall asleep.
-You will still obtain some benefits of the practice because on a subconscious level you are still hearing the guiding voice of Sheila Cullen.
+You will still obtain the benefits of the practice because on a subconscious level you are still hearing the guiding voice of the leader.

 With a regular Yoga Nidra practice you will actually feel more energized and focused-